krystofl/krystofl.github.io/about.md

 our party did not see another human soul, or even any marks of human activity.
 My concerns during those days were simple:
  - Safely navigate the river
- - Find wood for fire
+ - Find wood for a fire
  - Make shelter
  - Make food